dfinity/motoko/src/viper/README.md

   * specify that the property `exp` is _intended_ to hold when this block execution begins.
   * require that the tool actually _checks_ whether this assumption holds (given this actor's entire source code)
 * `assert:system (exp : Bool);` — a _static assertion_ that asks the verifier to prove that the property `exp` holds.
 Useful while designing code-level canister specifications.
+* `assert:loop:invariant (exp : Bool);` — a _loop invariant_ specifies that the property `exp` is intended to hold at the start and at the end of each iteration of a loop

 Note: the above syntax is provisional.
 It has been used so far to avoid introducing breaking changes to the Motoko grammar.
 In the future, _Motoko-san_ may switch to bespoke syntax for code specifications.